Understanding Data Broker Regulations in the U.S.

 • Advertisers who use lead lists for look-alike advertising

-As long as you're transferring the personal data of anyone who's not a direct user/customer to a third party in exchange for any value at all, you likely have to register.
+As long as you're transferring the personal data of anyone who's not a direct user or customer to a third party in exchange for any value at all, you likely have to register.

-There are specific exemptions and qualifications for registering in certain states such as:
+There are specific exemptions and qualifications in certain states, such as:

-• Oregon and Vermont only requires registration if you are Selling the data of one of their residents.
+• Vermont and Oregon only require registration if you are Selling the data of one of their residents.

-• Most states also have exemptions carved out for employee data, credit reporting data, banking data, and medical data covered by HIPPA
+• Most states also carve out employee data, credit reporting data, banking data, and medical data covered by HIPAA.

 What are the consequences of noncompliance?

-Each state has it's own fee schedule laid out for non-compliance.
-There are typically annual limits to the fees, but they do roll over year to year and we know California plans to enforce up to the statue of 5 years of non-compliance.
+Each state has its own fee schedule for non-compliance.
+There are typically annual limits to the fees, but they roll over year to year, and we know California plans to enforce up to the statutory 5 years of non-compliance.
 So the sooner you register, the safer you are from high penalties.

 • Texas has a fee schedule of $100 a day, up to a maximum of $10,000 per year